Homestead and Bankruptcy in Florida

 The 1,215-Day Homestead Cap

-Even after satisfying the 730-day domicile requirement, a Florida debtor’s homestead exemption in bankruptcy may still be limited.
-Section 522(p) provides that a debtor may not exempt any interest in homestead property that was acquired during the 1,215 days (approximately three years and four months) preceding the bankruptcy filing to the extent that the interest exceeds $214,000 in value (as adjusted effective April 1, 2025; the statutory base amount was $125,000 when BAPCPA was enacted in 2005).
+Section 522(p) of the Bankruptcy Code limits a Florida debtor’s homestead exemption even after the 730-day domicile requirement is satisfied.
+A debtor may not exempt homestead equity acquired during the 1,215 days (approximately 40 months) before filing to the extent that equity exceeds $214,000.
+This cap was adjusted effective April 1, 2025; the statutory base amount was $125,000 when BAPCPA was enacted in 2005.

-This cap applies to the equity interest acquired during the 1,215-day window, not to the total value of the homestead.
-If a debtor purchased a Florida home five years before filing bankruptcy, the entire equity is exempt regardless of amount because the interest was acquired outside the 1,215-day period.
-If the debtor purchased the home two years before filing, only $214,000 of equity is exempt; any excess equity is available to the bankruptcy trustee.
-Joint debtors filing together may each claim the cap, potentially protecting up to $428,000 of equity in a jointly owned homestead.
+The cap applies to equity acquired during the 1,215-day window, not to the total value of the homestead.
+A debtor who purchased a Florida home five years before filing has the entire equity exempt regardless of amount because the interest was acquired outside the 1,215-day period.
+A debtor who purchased the home two years before filing can exempt only $214,000 of equity; any excess is available to the bankruptcy trustee.
+Joint debtors filing together may each claim the cap, potentially protecting up to $428,000.

-The statute contains an important safe harbor: the cap does not apply to equity that was transferred from a debtor’s previous principal residence if that prior residence was acquired before the start of the 1,215-day period and was located in the same state.
-A Florida debtor who sells one Florida home and purchases another Florida home within the 1,215-day window can carry the equity from the prior home into the new home without triggering the cap, provided the prior home was acquired before the 1,215-day period began.
+Section 522(p) contains an important safe harbor.
+The cap does not apply to equity carried over from a debtor’s previous principal residence if that prior home was acquired before the 1,215-day period began and was located in the same state.
+A Florida debtor who sells one Florida home and buys another within the 1,215-day window can carry the prior equity into the new home without triggering the cap.

 The Ten-Year Fraudulent Conversion Reduction

 This provision represents the most significant departure from Florida state court law.
 Under the Florida Supreme Court’s decision in Havoco of America v.
 Hill, 790 So.2d 1018 (Fla.
-2001), converting non-exempt assets into a homestead to defeat creditors does not forfeit the constitutional exemption in state court proceedings, because fraudulent conversion is not one of the three enumerated exceptions in Article X, Section 4.
-Federal bankruptcy law effectively overrides this protection by permitting the trustee to claw back the fraudulently converted portion of the homestead equity.
+2001), converting non-exempt assets into a homestead to defeat creditors does not forfeit the constitutional exemption in state court.
+Fraudulent conversion is not one of the three enumerated exceptions in Article X, Section 4.
+Federal bankruptcy law overrides this protection by permitting the trustee to claw back the fraudulently converted portion of the homestead equity.

 The Felony and Securities Fraud Cap